Youth Arts Project Grants:

 Application Review Process

-The following criteria are used by reviewers to rate applications:
+The following criteria are used by reviewers to rank applications:

 Quality of Arts Programming